NevermoreX0/knapsnack-solver/ld-notyfier/README.md

-# Bash notyfier for LD
+# Bash notyfire for LD

 you can run script via CLI<br>
 _>> sh ./notyfire.sh_<br>